libracoder/bootstrap-offline-docs/README.md

 Please dont forget to star this project it if you find it helpful

 Just download the project zip or pull  and click on index.html.
-Viola you are ready to go
+Viola ! you are good to go

 Thank you